Date of Last Update

 B. Faculty Workload Report (FWR)

-Faculty members shall prepare and submit current vitae along with Faculty Activity Reports (FARs) for the preceding calendar year not later than February 1 of each year.
-The FAR lists the courses taught, details the service (including reassigned time) performed, and explains the outcomes of the Significant Focus.
-Each year’s FAR should discuss how much of the work anticipated in the corresponding FAP was able to be completed and explain any additional work performed.
-The Unit Head will collect the vitae and FAR, append the corresponding FAP, and distribute the three documents to the unit for peer review.
+Faculty members shall prepare and submit current vitae along with Faculty Workload Reports (FWRs) for the preceding calendar year not later than February 1 of each year.
+The FWR lists the courses taught, details the service (including reassigned time) performed, and explains the outcomes of the Significant Focus.
+Each year’s FWR should discuss how much of the work anticipated in the corresponding FWP was able to be completed and explain any additional work performed.
+The Unit Head will collect the vitae and FWR, append the corresponding FWP, and distribute the three documents to the unit for peer review.
 The compiled results of the peer review and Unit Head’s evaluation form the basis of the annual discussion between Unit Head and faculty to set salary.
 These documents also are used cumulatively to inform tenure and promotion decisions (see Shared Governance SG 3.07 and SG 3.08).